leonlevitate/CV-Resume/README.md

 ## Blog

-[Here](https://dev.to/leonlevitate/becoming-a-software-developer-at-makers-week-4-21pe) I have documented my journey to becoming a Software Developer.
+[Here](https://dev.to/leonlevitate/becoming-a-software-developer-at-makers-week-4-21pe) is my blog which begins to document my journey to becoming a Software Developer.